Concept-Based Curriculum and Instruction

-"Having already got the taste for concept based learning at an earlier joint school professional development session run by Jennie, we were fortunate enough to have her come and spend 23rd February, 2015 solely with our maths department upon request.
+"Having already got the taste for concept-based learning at an earlier joint school professional development session run by Jennie, we were fortunate enough to have her come and spend 23rd February 2015 solely with our maths department upon request.
 She brought with her not only an extensive understanding of what a concept based curriculum is and how it can be taught, but a passion and unique style of presentation that provoked engagement, promoted collaboration and challenged us to question our own curriculum, both in terms of its documentation and delivery.

 The structure of the sessions gave opportunity to reflect on our existing pedagogy and time to begin enhancing existing units of work by laying a concept based approach over them.
-The activities and examples provided were completely in line with the over-riding philosophy of the day and facilitated its main aim - that a concept based curriculum helps to develop conceptual understandings which are transferrable across year levels, programmes of study and ultimately, disciplines.
+The activities and examples provided were completely in line with the overriding philosophy of the day and facilitated its main aim - that a concept based curriculum helps to develop conceptual understandings which are transferable across year levels, programmes of study and ultimately, disciplines.
 Many Thanks Jennie!"

 Matthew Lacey, Head of Mathematics, Renaissance College, Hong Kong